Blue Ruby Case StudyUX/UI (Not Affiliated with Blue Ruby)

 UX, UI, INFORMATION ARCHITECTURE

-This case study was for my UX/UI Strategy 1 class where we got to pick a company that had a poor site design.
+This case study illustrates my UX mindset when faced with a website that could benefit from a redesign.
+1 class where we got to pick a company that had a poor site design.
 Blue Ruby has 11 locations in Vancouver, I believe it’s important to modernize their website and include e-commerce to their site, so Blue Ruby can increase their sales and brand recognition.
-They have a great Instagram feed, so it would be a great feature to be able to integrate “Instagram Shop” to their account as well as have an online store people can purchase jewelry from.
+This case study looks at their current site and focuses on user centered design to improve the website for a well recognized jewelry store.

 This stage includes Third Party Analysis and Concept Mapping to set a foundation for the redesign.